inspec/inspec-aws/docs/resources/aws_vpc_endpoint.md

 This InSpec audit resource has the following special matchers.
 For a full list of available matchers, please visit our [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).

+The controls will pass if the describe returns at least one result.

 #### exist

-The control will pass if the describe returns at least one result.

 Use `should_not` to test the entity should not exist.